 Yumi-ike Pond (弓池)

 Close to Yugama, Yumi-ike is another scenic spot to stop by.
 From Kusatsu Shirane Resthouse, if you trek in the opposite direction, you will arrive at this gorgeous pond in no time.
-It is also a place to make up for the disappointment when the promenade to Yugama is closed for safety reasons.
+It is also a place to compensate for disappointment when the promenade to Yugama is closed for safety reasons.

 ☛ Due to heavy snowfall, Shiga Kusatsu Kōgen Route is closed from late November to late April.
 Traffic controls may be in place if it is determined that the area is dangerous to enter during the warmer months.
 Refer to the official website HERE for more road information.
-You will need to translate it using Google Chrome’s translation function at the right of the address bar.
+You can translate it using Google Chrome’s translation function at the right of the address bar.

 ☛ Drive carefully on Shiga Kusatsu Kōgen Route to avoid running over wild animals, such as a Japanese serow.